-The Above-Ground Biomass (AGB) Sequestration Rate (tC/ha/year) represents the annual amount of carbon stored in the above-ground biomass of mangrove trees per hectare.
+The Above-Ground Biomass (AGB) Sequestration Rate (tC/ha/year) represents the annual amount of carbon stored in the above-ground biomass of the trees per hectare.
 This metric is expressed in metric tons of carbon (tC) sequestered per hectare annually and serves as a key indicator of how effectively vegetation absorbs atmospheric carbon dioxide (CO2) and incorporates it into its biomass.

-The IPCC 2019 Refinement (Table 4.9 & 4.10) provides default values for AGB sequestration rates categorized by climate domain, ecological zone, continent, status/condition and/or species.
-These sources provide Tier 1 default values, which are widely accepted for general use when more detailed, localized data is unavailable.
+The IPCC 2019 Refinement (Table 4.9 & 4.10) provides default values for AGB net biomass growth, categorized by climate domain, ecological zone, continent, status/condition and/or species.
+The AGB sequestration rate is then calculated as follows: